Kinetics of thermal Mott transitions in the Hubbard model: Nucleation and growth

 where we have introduced the so-called induction time~$t^*$ as the constant of integration.
-Fig.~\ref{fig:DT_dep} shows the numerically extracted nucleation rate $\mathcal{I}$ and induction time $t^*$ versus $\Delta T$.
+Our Gutzwiller MD simulations clearly show such a constant nucleation regime at early stage of the phase transformation; see Fig.~\ref{fig:Nc}.
+The numerically extracted nucleation rate $\mathcal{I}$ and induction time $t^*$ are shown in Fig.~\ref{fig:DT_dep} as a function of the quench depth $\Delta T$.
 As expected, increasing the depth of the quench enhances the nucleation rate, while shortening the incubation time for nucleation.
 The constant flux $\mathcal{I}$ can be computed from Eq.~(\ref{eq:FK}),

 Here the saddle-point approximation has been used to compute the integral, $\varepsilon_c = \sigma^2/2 |\Delta f|$ is the nucleation barrier discussed previously, and the prefactor $\mathcal{I}_0$ is related to the curvature at the work function maximum~\cite{gunton83}.
 In the inset of Fig.~\ref{fig:DT_dep}(a), we plot the negative logarithm of the nucleation rate as a function of $\Delta T$.
 Since $\varepsilon_c = - k_B T_f \ln (\mathcal{I}/\mathcal{I}_0)$, our result shows that the energy barrier decreases roughly linearly with the quench~depth.